 The psalmist declared that God presides over an assembly of divine beings (Psa.
 82:1).
 Who are they?
 What does it mean when those beings participate in God’s decisions (1 Kings 22:19–23)?
 Why wasn’t Eve surprised when the serpent spoke to her?
 Why are Yahweh and his Angel fused together in Jacob’s prayer (Gen. 48:15–16)?
 How did descendants of the Nephilim (Gen. 6:4) survive the flood (Num.
 13:33)?
 What are we to make of Peter and Jude’s belief in imprisoned spirits (2 Pet.
 2:4; Jude 6)?
 Why does Paul describe evil spirits in terms of geographical rulership (thrones, principalities, rulers, authorities)?
 Who are the “glorious ones” that even angels dare not rebuke (2 Pet.
 2:10–11)?
+Dr. Michael Heiser explores these biblical questions in The Unseen Realm: Recovering the Supernatural Worldview of the Bible.

 Take your study even further with The Unseen Realm: A Question & Answer Companion.